Introduction of Team-Based Care & Optimizing the Impact of the Roles of Care Managers & Coordinators

 Courses are fully vetted with care management leaders and training attendees and curricula are co-developed, modified and taught by experienced faculty.

-Commercial payer coverage (Blue Cross Blue Shield of Michigan and Priority Health):
+Commercial Payer Incentives (Blue Cross Blue Shield Of Michigan & Priority Health):

-This training meets the requirements for the Priority Health care management incentive and the self-management training component for Blue Cross Blue Shield of Michigan Provider Delivered Care Management value-based reimbursement For care managers attending to meet and support commercial payer incentives, attendee fees are based on member/non-member affiliation with Mi-CCSI and are billed to the organization or practice site.
+This training meets the requirements for the Priority Health care management incentive and the self-management training component for Blue Cross Blue Shield of Michigan Provider Delivered Care Management value-based reimbursement.
+For care managers attending to meet and support commercial payer incentives, attendee fees are based on Mi-CCSI member affiliation.
+Attendee fees may be paid by PayPal during registration or billed to the organization or practice site.

 Not sure if your organization is a member?
 Click over to our About page to see a list of member organizations.
 Still not sure?
 Call us at 616-551-0795 x11.